ALS Clinical Research

-If you or a loved one has ALS, you know the heartbreaking frustration that there are not yet treatments that can stop or significantly slow the disease.
-You may not know that there are hundreds of scientists and doctors working hard to discover those treatments.
-That discovery depends, in large part, on the willing spirit of people with ALS who volunteer to be a part of a clinical trial…
+If you or a loved one has ALS, you know the frustration around the lack of treatments that can stop or significantly slow the disease.
+However, you may not be familiar with the thousands of scientists and researchers working hard to discover those treatments.

-People with ALS who enroll in a clinical trial are contributing to improved health care for everyone with the disease.
-Even when the results of a trial are negative, we learn that much more about the disease, and how to look for more promising new treatments... .
+Clinical trials are the best way to develop new treatments for people living with ALS.
+Individuals who enroll in a clinical trial are contributing to improved care for everyone living with the disease.
+Even when the results of a trial are negative, we increase our disease knowledge and are able to expand upon previous research in search of promising new treatments.